 Symptoms: If you’ve scratched the surface of your eye, you will likely experience pain and discomfort.
 You might feel like there is something stuck in your eye, and the feeling can either go away right away or feel worse in a few hours.
 Some cornea scratches can cause blurry vision and light sensitivity, and you might notice that your eye is red or irritated.

 Causes: A sports injury, foreign objects like dirt or sand, misusing contacts, or even rubbing your eyes can damage the surface of your eye.
-If you’ve scratched your eye, rinse your eye with saltwater or a saline solution, and call your optometrist or ophthalmologist.
+If you’ve scratched your eye, rinse your eye with saltwater or a saline solution, and call your optometrist or Optometrist.

 When it comes to eye emergencies, time is of the essence.
 Waiting to seek treatment could cost you your vision, so contact your eye-care specialist immediately.